How to use navigation

 To start the navigation, you need to use the navigation button on the map screen.
 Next, you'll need to set the starting point and the destination.
 As for the starting point, you can choose your current location, Favorite location, select a point on the map or use an address.
 You can also set a starting point by long tapping on the map and choosing 'Directions from' in the menu box.
 To navigate to a point, just press the navigation button in its context menu.
 As soon as your points are selected, the app will create a route and will start guiding you after you tap Go.

 When the navigation is running, you can press the home button.
 You will get the message 'OsmAnd is running in the background'.
 This means that even if you turn the screen off or exit the active app window, you'll still get voice prompts.
-You can also choose to switch the screen on only before turns.
+For version 3.2 and elder (since version 3.3, this feature has been removed as requested by Google) you can also choose to switch the screen on only before turns.
 To do that, go to Settings — Navigation Settings — 'Turn screen on' and set for how long you'd like to keep the screen on.
 For instance, if you pick 10 seconds, the screen will be on for 10 seconds on the turn and then switch off again till the next turn.

 Various profiles are available for building a route in OsmAnd, which take into account the specificity of the vehicle and traffic conditions.
 To display the required navigation profiles in the navigation menu, go to the main menu in Settings - OsmAnd development - App Profiles.
 Now all the necessary profiles are in the menu Navigation in the form of graphic symbols.
 Profile' routes are calculated according to the traffic rules, weights and etc., and will help you reach your destination taking into account your way of movement.
 To choose the navigation mode, just go to the navigation settings bar.